 Built in 1823, Ocracoke is on the smaller end of the lighthouse scale at just 75 feet tall.
 However, the modest height still towers over the seaside village below.

-Because of the age and historic importance, the lighthouse is not open to the public.
+Because of its age and historic importance, the lighthouse is not open to the public.
 However, visitors are still encouraged to stop by and explore the island and see the historic lighthouse in person.

 Roanoke Marshes Lighthouse

-Queen Elizabeth Ave, Manteo, NC 27954
+- Address: Queen Elizabeth Ave, Manteo, NC 27954

-Height: 37 feet | Hours: 9 a.m. – 5 p.m. daily
+- Hours: 9 a.m. – 5 p.m.

 The latest addition to the OBX lighthouse collection, Roanoke Marshes is a replica of the original lighthouse that once lay between Roanoke Island and the mainland on the Manteo waterfront.
+Standing at only 37 feet, this lighthouse is unique in design.
+The exterior resembles a charming Cape Cod-style house with white paint, black shutters, and a red shingled roof.

 The lighthouse is located at the end of a short, scenic boardwalk in downtown Manteo and is certainly worth a visit; the remote island location provides unparalleled sunset vistas and makes a beautiful backdrop for waterfront pictures.